 Forming the business

-There are critical differences in how single owners go about forming sole proprietorships and single-member LLCs.
+There are critical differences in how owners go about forming sole proprietorships and single-member LLCs.

 Starting a sole proprietorship

-According to the United States Small Business Administration, “a sole proprietorship is the simplest and most common structure chosen to start a business.”
-The site elaborates that prospective owners “do not have to take any formal action to form a sole proprietorship.”
+According to the United States Small Business Administration, “A sole proprietorship is the simplest and most common structure chosen to start a business.”
+The site explains that prospective owners “do not have to take any formal action to form a sole proprietorship.”

 Forming a sole proprietorship is inexpensive and straightforward.
-The only things you need to do are choose a name, obtain proper business licenses and permits, and open business bank accounts.
-The sole proprietorship status refers to how many owners there are in the business.
-Thus, once you’ve completed these few steps, you can begin:
+You need to choose a name, obtain proper business licenses and permits, and open business bank accounts.
+Once you’ve completed these few steps, you can begin: